-- Respect the caring ethos of our schools - Understand that both school staff and parents need to work together for the benefit of their children. - Demonstrate that all members of the school community should be treated with respect and therefore set a good example in their own speech and behaviour. - Use the correct school channels to address any issues or complaints, rather than raise the issue on social media - Correct their own child's behaviour appropriately whilst on the school premises, especially where it could lead to conflict, aggressive behaviour or unsafe behaviour. - To be fully responsible for the care and well-being of their children prior to handing them over to teaching staff at the start of the school day and once teaching staff have handed them over at the end of the school day. - Follow recommended health and safety guidance for the safety of their children whilst in school, this includes rules regarding piercings and the wearing of jewellery (see also PE Policy). - Approach the school to help resolve any issues of concern, in particular to check a child's version of events with the school. - Avoid using staff as threats to warn or correct children's behaviour. - Respect the school environment by keeping it clean and tidy - Follow parking rules, as well as rules for dropping-off or collecting pupils from school - Use the appropriate payment methods to ensure that all schools meals are paid for prior to the child eating a school dinner on that day.
+- Respect the caring ethos of our schools - Understand that both school staff and parents need to work together for the benefit of their children. - Demonstrate that all members of the school community should be treated with respect and therefore set a good example in their own speech and behaviour. - Communicate with schools using the appropriate means at a reasonable time, for example Dojo, email, etc. - Use the correct school channels to address any issues or complaints, rather than raise the issue on social media - Correct their own child's behaviour appropriately whilst on the school premises, especially where it could lead to conflict, aggressive behaviour or unsafe behaviour. - To be fully responsible for the care and well-being of their children prior to handing them over to teaching staff at the start of the school day and once teaching staff have handed them over at the end of the school day. - Follow recommended health and safety guidance for the safety of their children whilst in school, this includes rules regarding piercings and the wearing of jewellery (see also PE Policy). - Approach the school to help resolve any issues of concern, in particular to check a child's version of events with the school. - Avoid using staff as threats to warn or correct children's behaviour. - · Respect the school environment by keeping it clean and tidy - Follow parking rules, as well as rules for dropping-off or collecting pupils from school - Use the appropriate payment methods to ensure that all schools meals are paid for prior to the child eating a school dinner on that day.
 If there is continued non-payment and the debt is not cleared, parents must bring a packed lunch for their child.
 (See Appendix 2)